Eddie Brock: Anti-Venom

 The 2008 story New Ways to Die features the return of Brock.
 Matt Murdock convinces a court of law that Brock is not responsible for his actions while bonded to the symbiote and has criminal charges against him dropped.
 Brock gets a job at a soup kitchen under Martin Li.
 Brock is unknowingly cured of his cancer by Li, who possesses special abilities, and Brock believes it to be a miracle.
 After Brock is attacked by the new Venom, Mac Gargan, the symbiote attempts to reunite with Brock.
 Brock's skin becomes caustic to the symbiote, and he is enveloped in a new white symbiote forged from the remnants of the Venom symbiote in his body bonding with his white blood cells charged with Li's healing energy, becoming Anti-Venom.
 Brock defeats Gargan and nearly kills the Venom symbiote.
 When Brock detects remnants of the symbiote inside Spider-Man, he attempts to "cure" him, draining radiation from his body and nearly de-powering him.
 While later saving Spider-Man from Norman Osborn, Brock again fights a battle-suit enhanced Gargan and the recovering symbiote.
 Gargan hits Anti-Venom with his stinger, injecting a poisonous formula that seemingly destroys Brock's suit.
 When Gargan attempts to kill Brock, the Venom symbiote stops him.
 Brock's Anti-Venom suit later reforms.

-Brock later faces the villain Mister Negative and discovers that he and Li are the same person.
+Brock later faces Negative and discovers that he and Li are the same person.
 Learning that the man he idolized is a supervillain causes a breakdown for Brock, making him question his faith, referring to himself as a monster.
 After this revelation he becomes increasingly unstable mentally, murdering small-time criminals as he did during his "lethal protector" days.
 He briefly and reluctantly teams up with the Punisher to stop a drug cartel that kidnapped a friend of Brock's.
 In "The Return of Anti-Venom" (2011), Brock is unable to expose Negative's true identity, believing no one will trust him.
 Anti-Venom starts a crusade against Negative, attacking his criminal operations.
 When Anti-Venom realizes that May Parker also knows Negative's identity, he decides to attack Negative directly before Negative can silence her.
 Brock teams up with Spider-Man and the new Wraith to fight Negative.
 Wraith uses her technology to publicly reveal Mister Negative is Martin Li, sending him into hiding.
 Spider-Man and Anti-Venom call a truce to their rivalry.

 In a 2011 New Avengers storyline, Brock joins Wonder Man's Revengers to destroy the New Avengers.
 During the 2011 "Spider-Island" storyline in which 99% of New York City's population are transformed into spiders mind-controlled by Adriana Soria, Brock is forced to sacrifice the symbiote—and being Anti-Venom—so that it can be converted into a powerful curative capable of healing the infected millions.